roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

  But rest didn't come as easily for Roy.
 He sat up and looked out the window.
 All the lights seemed to be out in the cabin next door now.
 He lay back in the sheets and waited for sleep but one question continued to nag his fading thoughts...

  "Who the hell just watched me fuck my wife?"
-Report_Story #1